tildeee/test-task-api/README.md

 [Wave 06 doc](goals_and_tasks.md)

+## Wave : Deploy

+Deploying an API on heroku using postgres is reliably straightforward.

 ## TODO

 - Tests
 - Confirm the Blueprint strategy (just `task_page`?
 Add path prefix? etc)
 - Make a guide for how to read the setup/config files
 - Spec out the Marshmallow refactor
+- Figure out if there's room for many-to-many with Tags
+- Probably add "filter by completion" somewhere